For more information contact:

 Blanket research awards are for use by College of Agricultural, Human, and Natural Resource Sciences (CAHNRS) personnel only.

 Other uses of the RCAR include requests for awards for conferences, seminars, or workshops not related to sponsored agreements.
 Such requests require approval from General Accounting; telephone 509-335-2013 for assistance.

-Direct questions regarding the Workday RCAR—New Subaccount and RCAR—FCPA requests to Sponsored Programs Services (SPS), telephone 509-335-2058.
+Direct questions regarding the Workday RCAR—New Subaccount and RCAR—FPCA requests to Sponsored Programs Services (SPS), telephone 509-335-2058.
 See also the Workday Create Sponsored Account Request reference guide for instructions.

 This process is not intended to provide a means to by-pass standard institutional approval systems for sponsored programs.

 Monies deposited to such accounts are expended in accordance with existing federal, state, and University policies.

 Intellectual property developed using a research or conference account is subject to University intellectual property policies.
 See BPPM Chapter 35, Executive Policy Manual EP38, and the Faculty Manual.

 By approving the research or conference request in Workday, the department chair or designee assigned with the applicable approving role acknowledges that the department is responsible for any overdrafts or disallowances related to the use of the account.

 Use of Funds